php-ru/symfony-docs-ru/reference/configuration/security.rst

 You can authenticate to an LDAP server using the LDAP variants of the ``form_login`` and ``http_basic`` authentication providers.
-Simply use ``form_login_ldap`` and ``http_basic_ldap``, which will attempt to ``bind`` against a LDAP server instead of using password comparison.
+Simply use ``form_login_ldap`` and ``http_basic_ldap``, which will attempt to ``bind`` against an LDAP server instead of using password comparison.

 Both authentication providers have the same arguments as their normal counterparts, with the addition of two configuration keys: